wanderergaurav/youtube-filter/README.md

 - Click the extension icon to open the popup.
 - Enter your email and preferences, then click "Save".
-- YouTube Detox will filter your YouTube recommendations based on your preferences.
+- YouTube Filter will filter your YouTube recommendations based on your preferences.

 ## Contributing